-- Residential mortgage underwriting standards were tightened in some jurisdictions, such as the EU, UK, and US, to avoid the pursuit of market share and income by lenders at the expense of prudent risk management.59 In the US, there is a general prohibition on granting mortgages in the absence of verification of borrower's ability to pay.
-In the EU securitisation of self-certified residential loans is prohibited with some limited exceptions. - Several jurisdictions (e.g. EU, UK, US) adopted stress testing regimes that regularly assess whether banks are sufficiently capitalised to absorb losses during stressful conditions, including with respect to their securitisation holdings. - Some jurisdictions have introduced regulatory requirements for non-bank financial institutions that may affect their participation in securitisation markets.
-For example, in 2016 the EU adopted a prudential regime for insurance and reinsurance undertakings (Solvency II) that included capital requirements for investments in securitisations. - Some central banks in FSB member jurisdictions (e.g. ECB, Bank of England) have revised their eligibility rules to allow certain types of simpler and more transparent securitisations as collateral for refinancing operations (see Box 8). - Some jurisdictions, e.g. the US, UK and EU, introduced regulatory requirements on CRAs with the objectives of increasing transparency of methodologies, improving the quality of the rating process, managing conflicts of interest, and encouraging more operators in the market.
+- Several jurisdictions (e.g. EU, UK, US) adopted stress testing regimes that regularly assess whether banks are sufficiently capitalised to absorb losses during stressful conditions, including with respect to their securitisation holdings. - Some jurisdictions have introduced regulatory requirements for non-bank financial institutions that may affect their participation in securitisation markets.
+For example, in 2016 the EU adopted a prudential regime for insurance and reinsurance undertakings (Solvency II) that included capital requirements for investments in securitisations. - Some central banks in FSB member jurisdictions (e.g. ECB, Bank of England) have revised their eligibility rules to allow certain types of simpler and more transparent securitisations as collateral for refinancing operations (see Annex 4). - Some jurisdictions, e.g. the US, UK and EU, introduced regulatory requirements on CRAs with the objectives of increasing transparency of methodologies, improving the quality of the rating process, managing conflicts of interest, and encouraging more operators in the market.